Luxury Yacht Charter New England: Newport to Portland

 Provincetown or Plymouth to Boston

 Continue north heading for Boston, possibly stopping at Castle Island on the way to explore the historical site of Fort Independence.
 As you approach Boston, take in the spectacular coastal city from afar before landing at Rowe’s Wharf at the head of the harbor, just across the street from Faneuil Hall.
-Venture ashore and absorb the city’s revolutionary spirit and history as you walk along the Freedom Trail, exploring such famous spots as the Paul Revere House, the Bunker Hill Monument, and the USS Constitution.
+Venture ashore and absorb the city’s revolutionary spirit and history as you walk along the Freedom Trail, exploring famous spots such as the Paul Revere House, the Bunker Hill Monument, and the USS Constitution.
 While ashore, grab a bite at one the popular oyster houses, local eateries, or one of several gourmet food trucks that line the harbor.

 Boston to Wentworth by the Sea